fitbenchmarking/fitbenchmarking/docs/source/users/install_instructions/externals.rst

 This package is also installable via pip, provided GSL is available on your system;
 see our example build script in `build/gsl`.

+Note: pyGSL may not be installable with the latest versions of pip.
+We have found that 20.0.2 works for our tests.

 Mantid
 ------